 *Battery life may vary on wearer’s usage.

-Deciding which budget smartwatch to buy from a plethora of cheap smartwatches is a common dilemma for anyone considering to buy a smartwatch.
-No doubt, most of the e-mails we get from our readers are either questions like, “Is the product reliable?” or whether it too expensive considering its specs.
+Deciding which budget smartwatch to get from a plethora of cheap smartwatches is a common dilemma for anyone considering to get a smartwatch.
+No doubt, most of the e-mails we get from our readers are either questions like, “Is the product reliable?” or whether it is too expensive considering its specs.
 Consequently, we decided to gather the available budget smartwatches from various websites, techie friends, and actual users of these smartwatches.
 To get an actual experience, we also hand-tested some of the products to make sure that we get a deeper look at some of best smartwatches on our list.

 Our standards for ranking smartwatches are clear-cut: compatibility, built, design, price, and functionality.
 We personally found out that most budget smartwatches are operating using an Android Wear OS, and share common features such as the push notification and basic built-in apps such as agenda, calculator, alarm etc. Moreover, what makes certain smartwatches stand-out from the others are unique features such as a GPS system and a reliable fitness app which are rare to come by for budget smartwatches.
 Like most average consumers, we also gave awards to smartwatches that possess a strong build since we don’t want to spend a lot on something disposable.
 Lastly, the design or simply the degree of attractiveness was one of the key characteristics that we considered in picking our editor’s choice and runners-up.
 Overall, we carefully considered these characteristics and weighed its price to see whether it’s a great deal or a flop.